 If you are more tactile by nature, you may be able to feel the condition of the wheel or disk changing.
 Doreen Virtue's Chakra Clearing book is very helpful as it goes step by step through the meditations.
-If you prefer to listen to the meditations read by the author you may like to try Doreen Virtue's Chakra Clearing CD.
+If you prefer to listen to the meditations read by the author you may like to try Ian Welch's Guided Meditation for Chakra Healing.

 When is a good time for Chakra work?

 I think the real answer to this is any time!
 Some people suggest a daily ritual of meditation to balance the chakras, which you may prefer to do in the morning to start your day on a positive note.
 I find that any time that I think of doing the meditation is a good time.
 One particularly good time to meditate on the solar plexus chakra is when I am feeling emotionally bruised after a difficult exchange with someone else.
 Perhaps the other person did not mean any harm or anything personal, but I might have come away from the situation feeling somehow attacked and crumpled.
 Work on the solar plexus will usually help this to heal.